sensible-hq/sensible-docs/readme-sync/v0/welcome/cheat.md

 **Change 3**

-- `"id": "box"`
+- change `"id": "label"` to  `"id": "box"`

-Sensible searches outward from the anchor line to find dark box borders, then grabs all the text inside the box except the anchor line itself.
+Instead of treating the anchor as a label, Sensible searches outward from the anchor line to find dark box borders.
+Once Sensible recognizes the box, it grabs all the text inside the box except the anchor line itself.
 For more information, see [Box](doc:box).

 Initial config
 ----

-If you want to undo all your changes, paste the following config into the left pane of the SenseML editor:
+If you want to undo all your changes to the Part 1 config, paste the following config into the left pane of the SenseML editor:

 ```json